AntsInMyEy3sJohnson/hazeltest/README.md

 _Disclaimer: What you're about to read is not AI-generated, but created by a human being -- one made of flesh and bone, one who continuously thrives to aim upward (but sometimes struggles to act accordingly), and one who occasionally consumes way too much caffeine (the human being in question stopped counting the cups of coffee it drank while writing this article, but is pretty certain that number would be beyond staggering.)
 Also, the human author of the following sections hopes you find them useful and, perhaps, even a little entertaining._

 Welcome, fellow Hazelcast warrior!
 Maybe you're taking a look at this repository because you've been facing the challenge of load-testing your Hazelcast clusters, and perhaps you've been wondering whether there are tools out there in the depths of this thing called the _Internet_ that can support you on this journey.

 ## Application Purpose
 Short disclaimer: If you're more the visual type of person and would much rather digest a video than read text, then the [introduction video for Hazeltest](https://youtu.be/GojMTeDzdsk?si=xh-6P6Vk15UdjWCb) might be for you!

 On the other hand, in case you like _reading_ stuff -- you know, how our grandfathers did --, then... well, read on.

 Hazeltest is a small application whose purpose is to support Hazelcast operation engineers in load-testing the Hazelcast clusters described by their release candidates (where the _release candidate_ is the package bundling the Hazelcast Platform executable plus all configuration to make it fly that might eventually make it to production, such as a Helm chart).
 Along those lines, the application offers simple-to-configure, yet effective and versatile runners you can utilize to create load on the Hazelcast cluster under test, so errors such as misconfigurations make themselves known in a safe testing environment -- that is, _long before the release candidate describing this cluster makes its way to production_, where such errors could wreak all kinds of havoc!

-Keep in mind that you don't really have a choice _if_ your Hazelcast clusters will be load-tested; you can only choose _when_ -- after all, in the absence of any kind of formal load-testing prior to shipping a release candidate to production, it's the production environment itself that will necessarily conduct the first load test, as it will be the first stage in which the release candidate -- now actually released -- gets exposed to load, which it must then handle.
+Keep in mind that you don't really have a choice _if_ your Hazelcast clusters get load-tested; you can only choose _when_ -- after all, in the absence of any formal load-testing prior to shipping a release candidate to production, it's the production environment itself that will necessarily conduct the first load test, because it will be the first stage in which the release candidate -- now actually released -- gets exposed to load, which it must then handle.
 So, if load testing is necessarily performed anyway, then why not adjust the _when_ bit to a point in the release cycle in which the release candidate can be load-tested to your heart's content in a safe environment, such as a dedicated load-testing environment?

-Even if running an exhaustive and thorough load test on a Hazelcast cluster does not make misconfigurations manifest, it may still uncover potential for improvement in terms of the members' performance, which you can then address prior to shipping the release candidate in question to production.
+Even if running an exhaustive and thorough load test on a Hazelcast cluster does not make misconfigurations manifest, it may still uncover potential for improvement in terms of the members' performance, which you can then address before shipping the release candidate in question to production.
 And in case neither errors nor improvement potentials make themselves known, then, well, you've got proof that your release candidate is ready to go, and you brought about that proof long before the release candidate actually got shipped to production!
-(In my humble opinion, bringing that proof _before_ rolling out the thing to production just makes for so much better sleep at night, specifically when your Hazelcast clusters run mission-critical workloads.)
+(In my humble opinion, bringing that proof _before_ rolling out the thing to production just makes for so much better sleep at night, specifically when your production Hazelcast clusters run mission-critical workloads.)

 In short, Hazeltest (currently) offers...

-* ... two map runners along with two test loops to create load on Hazelcast maps
+* ... two Map Runners along with two Test Loops to create load on Hazelcast maps
-* ... two queue runners with a single test loop to create load on Hazelcast queues
+* ... two Queue Runners to create load on Hazelcast queues
-* ... a chaos monkey to purposefully kill Hazelcast members in order to measure their configuration's appropriateness in terms of handling such error scenarios
+* ... a Chaos Monkey to purposefully kill Hazelcast members to measure their configuration's appropriateness in terms of handling such error scenarios
+* ...
+State Cleaners to erase state from the Hazelcast cluster under test before a load test begins
 * ... a status endpoint to query for test progress as a foundation for building automation on top of Hazeltest

 Hazeltest is under active development, so it's likely this feature list will expand quite a bit in the future!

 Interested in a more elaborate overview of the background and ideas behind Hazeltest?
-Then you might find the [introductory blog post](https://nicokrieg.com/hazeltest-introduction.html) I've written on precisely this matter helpful.
+Then you might find this [introductory blog post](https://nicokrieg.com/hazeltest-introduction.html) worth checking out.

 I've also been working on some videos explaining the idea of and concepts embedded in Hazeltest, which you can find on the [Hazeltest channel over on YouTube](https://www.youtube.com/@hazeltest) (in case you watched the introduction video linked to above, you may have already discovered the other videos, too).

 ## Getting Started

-The following paragraphs will help you get started quickly with performing the first load test using Hazeltest, while more in-depth information awaits you further down the line (to answer questions such as _What's a test loop as opposed to a runner, and how do I configure them?_, _What information does the status endpoint provide, and how could I build automation on top of it?_, and _What are some common flaws in a Hazelcast configuration I should be cautious of?_).
+The following paragraphs will help you get started quickly with performing the first load test using Hazeltest, while more in-depth information awaits you further down the line.

 ### Simple Load Testing And Results Investigation